Forming Questions Worksheets:

 the picture.
 Then form questions that begin with each of the question

-Everything – Read each answer below.
-Write a question that asks
+Everything - Read each answer below.
+Write a query that asks

 for the information in the answer.